On the problem of filling by a Poincar\'e-Einstein metric in dimension 4: Introduction and statement of results

 The proof of Theorem \ref{aTheorem Liouville} is the core of the paper.
 It is accomplished by establishing the conformal factor $\Psi$ between the metric compactified by the distance of the Einstein metric and the scalar flat adapted metric, which in the standard hyperbolic model is the identity function, see the definition of the function $\Psi$ in (\ref{scalar}), when restricted to $\mathbb R^3$ is actually an extremal function of the Sobolev embedding of $H^1(\mathbb {R}^3) \hookrightarrow L^6 (\mathbb {R}^3)$. .2in

 In the second part of the paper, we apply the compactness result and use the continuity method to derive some existence results.
-There are a number of existence results we obtain; here we will list the one with a clean statement as Theorem \ref{amaintheoremexistencebis1} below. \begin{atheorem} On either $(X=\mathbb{B}^4,M=\p X=\S^3)$, $h_c$ the canonical metric on $\S^3$; or $(X = \S^1 \times \mathbb{B}^3, M=\p X = \S^1 \times \S^2) $, $h_c$ the product metric on $\S^1 \times \S^2$, Denote $h$ denote a $C^6$ metric on $\p X$ with positive scalar curvature.
-Then there exists some positive constant $\bar C>0$, such that if
+There are a number of existence results we obtain; here we will list the one with a clean statement as Theorem \ref{amaintheoremexistencebis1} below.